Our Health and Well-Being Collection

 Below are some book lists which you might find useful for information on specific areas of health and wellbeing.
-They contain a selection of titles which are available for loan from the Leisure Library at DRI or, if we do not have it, we can request a copy for you from Doncaster Libraries.
+They contain a selection of titles which are available for loan.
 Ask library staff for further information or browse the book lists below:

-The Leisure Library at DRI offers recreational reading in print, audio and digital formats, for all Trust staff, students and patients.
+The Leisure Library at DRI offers recreational reading in print, audio and digital formats, for all Trust colleagues, learners and patients.
 Further details are available on our Leisure Library page.

 It is well documented that reading has a calming effect and is known to reduce stress levels.
 Why not come and see what we have available?

 As well as fiction, we stock books on exercise, healthy eating and cooking, plus relaxing hobbies such as gardening and crafts.

 The Leisure Library is also a good place to just come and relax – or why not try a jigsaw or some adult colouring – it’s a great stress-buster!

 Your Health Collection